phyphox/phyphox-arduino/README.md

 # phyphox Arduino BLE
 Use phyphox to plot sensor data from your Microcontroller.

 The purpose of this library is to use the phyphox app (see www.phyphox.org) to plot sensor data on your phone with the open source app phyphox.
-In the other direction you can also use this library to access sensor data from your phone to use in your Arduino/ESP32 project.
+In the other direction you can also use this library to access sensor data from your phone to use in your [Arduino](https://www.arduino.cc/) or ESP32 project.

 ## Supported boards
 - Arduino Nano 33 Ble